 7. Doing Yoga Summons Evil Spirits

 Oooh!
-This is one of the myths about yoga that bug me the most!
+This is one of the myths about yoga that bugs me the most!
 Coming from religious circles myself, I have heard it so many times!
-The earliest written record of yoga is found in the ancient Indian scripture known as the “Rig Veda,” which dates back to around 1500 BCE.
+The earliest written record of yoga is found in the ancient Indian scripture called the “Rig Veda,” which dates back to around 1500 BCE.
 The Vedas are a collection of hymns, prayers, and rituals considered sacred by the ancient Hindu people.
 Consequently, many people view yoga as a pagan religion.
 The Vedas do not explicitly mention yoga; they contain references to meditation and other spiritual practices considered to be the foundations of yoga.

 It is widely believed that yoga was developed as a way to bring balance and harmony to mind, body, and spirit.
 The goal of yoga was to help individuals connect with the divine and attain a state of inner peace and contentment.
 This idea is reflected in the word “yoga” itself, which comes from the Sanskrit word “yuj,” which means “to unite.”

 However, various cultures and civilizations have evolved and influenced yoga over the centuries.
 During the medieval period, yoga became associated with the Hindu religion and was mainly practiced by ascetics and holy men.
 In the late 19th and early 20th centuries, yoga was brought to the Western world by Indian teachers who sought to spread its teachings and benefits.
-Today, yoga is a global phenomenon and is practiced by millions of people from all walks of life.
+Today, yoga is a global phenomenon practiced by millions of people from all walks of life.
 In the Western world, most practitioners don’t embrace anything particularly spiritual.
 In fact, during my 500-hour yoga teacher training, I was not taught anything spiritual or even meditative.

 8. Yoga Poses Involve Complicated Cues